ApterKing/AKExtensions/README.md

 ## License

-AKSwifty is available under the MIT license.
+AKExtensions is available under the MIT license.
 See the LICENSE file for more info.